github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/analyzing-your-code-with-codeql-queries.md

 | <code><span style="white-space: nowrap;">--verbose</span></code> | {% octicon "x" aria-label="Optional" %}  | Use to get more detailed information about the analysis process and diagnostic data from the database creation process. |
 | <code><span style="white-space: nowrap;">--threat-model</span></code> | {% octicon "x" aria-label="Optional" %}  | ({% data variables.release-phases.public_preview_caps %}) Use to add threat models to configure additional sources in your {% data variables.product.prodname_codeql %} analysis.
 During the {% data variables.release-phases.public_preview %}, threat models are supported only by Java analysis.
 For more information, see "[AUTOTITLE](/code-security/codeql-cli/codeql-cli-manual/database-analyze#--threat-modelname)." |

-{% note %}
+> [!NOTE]

-**Upgrading databases**
+> **Upgrading databases**
+>

-For databases that were created by {% data variables.product.prodname_codeql_cli %} v2.3.3 or earlier, you will need to explicitly upgrade the database before you can run an analysis with a newer version of the {% data variables.product.prodname_codeql_cli %}.
+> For databases that were created by {% data variables.product.prodname_codeql_cli %} v2.3.3 or earlier, you will need to explicitly upgrade the database before you can run an analysis with a newer version of the {% data variables.product.prodname_codeql_cli %}.
 If this step is necessary, then you will see a message telling you that your database needs to be upgraded when you run `database analyze`.
+>

-For databases that were created by {% data variables.product.prodname_codeql_cli %} v2.3.4 or later, the CLI will implicitly run any required upgrades.
+> For databases that were created by {% data variables.product.prodname_codeql_cli %} v2.3.4 or later, the CLI will implicitly run any required upgrades.
 Explicitly running the upgrade command is not necessary.

-{% endnote %}

 For full details of all the options you can use when analyzing databases, see "[AUTOTITLE](/code-security/codeql-cli/codeql-cli-manual/database-analyze)."